AshtonElliott/ConfliBERT-DockerContainerization/README.md

 ```bash
 \\wsl.localhost\docker-desktop\mnt\docker-desktop-disk\data\docker\volumes\outputs\_data
 ```
 After a dataset is finetuned, a folder of its results can be found here.
-This folder contains the results of:
+This folder contains:
 - The Best Results
 - Results per Epoch (if --report_per_epoch was added)
 - Training Progress Scores